 With the best email software, you can also create sequences of emails that are automatically sent to new subscribers and members once they’ve signed up.
 This then allows you to create free mini courses that are delivered via email, over a set number of days.
 The sequence can then culminate in an invitation for the subscriber to join your membership site.

-Less excitingly, but perhaps more importantly, you can use your email software to let your members know if your site will be unavailable for maintenance.
+You can also use your email software to let your members know if your site will be unavailable for maintenance.

 Best Email Software For Your Membership Site